michaeltd/dots/README.md

 ### dots tdm 2016

-  Possible usage: "git clone https://github.com/MichaelTd/dots" Go through the contents of this repo and select what suits your own needs so you can incorporate exactly that in your working environment.
+  Possible usage: "git clone https://github.com/MichaelTd/dots" <br />
+  Go through the contents of this repo and select what suits your own <br />
+  needs so you can incorporate exactly that in your working environment.

 ###### [dot.files](dot.files)